scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    Trustworthy results require reproducibility, which must include the full computational environment used to produce and analyze the data.
 Publishing source code is necessary but not sufficient for complete reproducibility because complex software often depends on external code.
-   Various techniques and tools can be used to manage environments, but each has inherrent limitations and none are well suited for all situations.
+   Various techniques and tools can be used to manage environments, but each has inherent limitations and none are well suited for all situations.
 Additionally, each tool has distinct workflows, assumed knowledge, and interface.